 Sigree grilles mustard broccoli, half £5.50.
 That serrated knife makes visual impact doesn’t it?
 The flavour impact equally as apparent.

 Nagaland house crispy pork ribs, with tamarind kachumber £8.
-These ribs aren’t shy in flavour, order them or walk away in regret!
+If you don’t order these, you’re an idiot.

 Old monk rum pudding £6.5.
 I would describe this as a bread & butter pudding laced with rum, cinnamon, vanilla and every mouthful was pure comfort.
-That ice cream just melts into that gooey bread base, it has a party in your mouth!
+That ice cream slowly dissolved into the hot melting bread base creating a luscious bowl of muchness.

 Molten spice chocolate cake with masala chai custard £5.5.
 Chocolate button studded gooey spiced chocolate porn.
 A chocolate fan will revel eating this and the custard exudes enough spice to let you know it’s there.
 A well balanced desert and my favourite.